Pendulum clock: History

 Until the 19th century, clocks were handmade by individual craftsmen and were very expensive.
 The rich ornamentation of pendulum clocks of this period indicates their value as status symbols of the wealthy.
 The clockmakers of each country and region in Europe developed their own distinctive styles.
 By the 19th century, factory production of clock parts gradually made pendulum clocks affordable by middle-class families.

 During the Industrial Revolution, the faster pace of life and scheduling of shifts and public transportation like trains depended on the more accurate timekeeping made possible by the pendulum.
 Daily life was organized around the home pendulum clock.
 More accurate pendulum clocks, called regulators, were installed in places of business and railroad stations and used to schedule work and set other clocks.
 The need for extremely accurate timekeeping in celestial navigation to determine longitude on ships during long sea voyages drove the development of the most accurate pendulum clocks, called astronomical regulators.
-These precision instruments, installed in naval observatories and kept accurate within a second by observation of star transits overhead, were used to set marine chronometers on naval and commercial vessels.
+These precision instruments, installed in clock vaults in naval observatories and kept accurate within a fraction of a second by observation of star transits overhead, were used to set marine chronometers on naval and commercial vessels.
 Beginning in the 19th century, astronomical regulators in naval observatories served as primary standards for national time distribution services that distributed time signals over telegraph wires.
 From 1909, US National Bureau of Standards (now NIST) based the US time standard on Riefler pendulum clocks, accurate to about 10 milliseconds per day.
 In 1929 it switched to the Shortt-Synchronome free pendulum clock before phasing in quartz standards in the 1930s.